Here’s what didn’t happen at the 2020 Festival which we, very sadly, had to cancel owing to COVID-19 restrictions

 Liz will be offering a “Mystery of Chords” workshop on the afternoon of Saturday September 14th 2019 full details on our Workshops page

 CAROL JOHNS is a JHUI Level 1 certified ukulele instructor who teaches beginner ukulele group lessons in Nanaimo.
 Carol started playing the ukulele with the Nanaimo Harbour City Seniors Nordli group back in 2011.
-Since then, Carol has taken lessons with Anna Lyman and Flavio Cianflone.
+Since then, Carol has taken private and on-line lessons.
 She plays with the Folk n Oldies music group and enjoys the performances the group does for various seniors residences in Nanaimo.
-Carol is currently enrolled in Level 2 of the James Hill Ukulele Institute teacher training.
+Carol is a Level 3 James Hill Ukulele Institute instructor.

 Carol will be teaching a workshop on “HOW TO READ TABS & FINGERSTYLE PLAYING”

 Here’s what happened at the 2018 Festival…..

 Joining us from Guelph, Ontario, we had Cynthia Kinnunen teaching her Ookestra workshop and performing at the Saturday evening concert.

 In Cynthia’s earlier years, following studies in piano, flute, bassoon, oboe and voice, and after completing her conservatory piano levels and a university degree in music, Cynthia dove into marketing and fundraising in the arts and non-profit sector.
 A Level 3 James Hill Ukulele Initiative teacher, she now currently teaches private music instruction in ukulele and piano, ukulele group classes, the Royal City Ukulele Ensemble program, and is Director of the Royal City Uke Fest in Guelph, Ontario.
 Passionate about the role that music can play in our lives, our homes and our communities, she encourages everyone to learn and make music, no matter their age or ability.